Youth

 Youth is an experience that may shape an individual's level of dependency, which can be marked in various ways according to different cultural perspectives.
 Personal experience is marked by an individual's cultural norms or traditions, while a youth's level of dependency means the extent to which they still rely on their family emotionally and economically.

 Terminology and definitions

 General

-Around the world, the English terms-- youth, adolescent, teenager, kid, youngster and young person, are interchanged, often meaning the same thing, but they are occasionally differentiated.
+Around the world, the English terms youth, adolescent, teenager, kid, youngster and young person often mean the same thing, but they are occasionally differentiated.
 Youth can be referred to as the time of life, when one is young.
-This includes childhood, and the time of life, which is neither childhood nor adulthood, but rather somewhere in between.
+The meaning may in some instances also include childhood.
 Youth also identifies a particular mindset of attitude, as in "He is very youthful".
-For certain uses, such as employment statistics, the term also sometimes refers to individuals from the ages of 14 to 21.
+For certain uses, such as employment statistics, the term also sometimes refers to individuals from the ages of up to 21.
 However, the term adolescence refers to a specific age range during a specific developmental period in a person's life, unlike youth, which is a socially constructed category.